 In the U.S., stuffed pork chops usually have a breadcrumb filling.
 This Spanish treatment calls for a unique and flavorful stuffing of spicy chorizo, sweet dates, and Manchego cheese, a sharp cheese from the La Mancha region of Spain.
 Alternatively use local, affordable cheddar if Manchego is unavailable…

-- To brine pork chops: Bring vinegar, brown sugar, salt, mustard, and peppercorns to a simmer over medium heat, stirring to dissolve salt.
+- To brine pork chops: Bring vinegar, brown sugar, 1/2 cup salt, mustard, and peppercorns to a simmer over medium heat, stirring to dissolve salt.
 Do not inhale fumes.
 Transfer to large, deep food-safe container.
 Let cool until tepid.
 Stir in iced water.
 Submerge chops in brine.
 Refrigerate for 3 hours, no longer.

 - To make stuffing: Melt butter in a large skillet over medium heat.
 Add chorizo and cook, stirring occasionally, until lightly browned, about 5 minutes.
 Add celery, dates, and shallot, and cook, stirring often, until celery is tender, about 5 minutes.
 Stir in parsley, sage, and paprika.
 Transfer to a bowl and let cool completely.
 Stir in cheese and season with salt and pepper.

 - Remove chops from brine, rinse under cold water, and blot dry with paper towels.
 Cut a horizontal pocket in each chop to the bone using a sharp knife.
 Spoon equal amounts of stuffing into each chop, and close each opening shut with wooden toothpicks.
 Do not overstuff the chops; you may not use all of the filling.